-What is Workplace Bullying?
+What Is Workplace Bullying?

-More than one-third of U.S. workers have been bullied, according to a 2014 workplace bullying survey conducted by Zogby International.
-The survey also found that 68 percent of women have experienced bullying from the same gender (i.e. women bullying women).
-For men bullying men, the statistic is 43 percent.
+The survey found that 21% of women have experienced bullying from the same gender (i.e. women bullying women).
+For men bullying men, the statistic is 40%.
 A similar survey conducted in 2007 found that bullying is four times more prevalent than illegal forms of workplace harassment.

 Workplace Bullying and the Law

-If your business is experiencing issues with claims of workplace bullying, harrassment or otherwise, you should seek the help of a qualified employment law attorney today.
+If your business is experiencing issues with claims of workplace bullying, harassment, or otherwise, you should seek the help of a qualified employment law attorney today.

 See FindLaw's Discrimination and Harassment section in the Small Business Center for information about related workplace issues.